CoderDojoZH/resources/flyer-kids/flyer-kids.md

 CoderDojo is a volunteer led network of free computer programming clubs for young people aged 7-17.

-CoderDojo puts an emphasis on self- motivated learning through project work, peer-to-peer mentoring and the creation of innovative projects.
+CoderDojo puts an emphasis on self-motivated learning through project work, peer-to-peer mentoring and the creation of innovative projects.

 There are over 450 CoderDojos teaching young people how to code in over 45 countries around the world.